 Chinese Cresteds should live indoors with their families.
 This alert breed will keep you company wherever you go in the house.
 There isn't much fur to clean up with this breed—Cresteds have very little hair and Powderpuffs shed very lightly.

 Cresteds enjoy playing outside, especially in pleasant weather.
 When it's cold outside, you may have trouble cajoling your Crested outside for even a minute in the yard.
-They should always be well protected when it's cold or snowy with sweaters, dog coats, and booties.
+They should always be well protected when it's cold or snowy with sweaters, warm dog coats or jackets, and booties.

 Chinese Cresteds can get enough exercise from dashing around the house and lively play sessions in the backyard.